-Plantar fasciitis is a disorder that results in pain in the heel and the bottom of the foot, particularly when taking the first steps of the day or after a period of rest.
+Plantar fasciitis is a disorder that results in pain around the heel and the bottom of the foot.
+The pain is particularly severe when taking the first steps of the day or after a period of rest.
 The patient will also experience pain when bending the foot and toes up to the shin.

 Other activities (perhaps job related) that require standing for long periods, e.g. teaching, waiting tables at a restaurant;

 Having adult acquired flat feet (also known as fallen arches) can cause disposition to plantar fasciitis.
 Having high arches can also increase the risk of plantar fasciitis;